Fast Simulation of Vehicles with Non-deformable Tracks: RELATED WORK

 \subsection{Precise Models}

-Simulation of the chain-like (metal) tracks can be completely set up using existing robotics simulators -- they consist of a~set of solid track plates connected with hinge joints, several wheels and, possibly, suspension of the wheels.
-All these components are available in simulators like Gazebo, Webots or V-REP. However, this type of simulations is both computationally intensive and very unstable for the high number of highly constrained dynamic elements~\cite{Kenwright2012}.
-Only the V-REP simulator provides a~reliable simulation of this type, and it has to be very finely tuned to work.
-Sokolov~et~al.\cite{sokolov2017} tried to implement this method in Gazebo, but the reported results are quite unsatisfactory.
+Simulation of the deformable tracks can be completely set up using existing robotics simulators -- the track consists of a~set of solid track plates connected with hinge joints, several wheels and, possibly, suspension of the wheels.
+All these components are available in simulators like Gazebo, Webots or V-REP. However, this type of simulations is both computationally intensive and very unstable for the high number of constrained dynamic elements~\cite{Kenwright2012}.
+Only the V-REP simulator provides a~reliable simulation of this type, and many parameters have to be very finely tuned for it to work.
+Sokolov~et~al.~\cite{sokolov2017} tried to implement this method in Gazebo, but the reported results are unsatisfactory.

-When the general-purpose simulators fail, specialized simulators were developed to simulate the chain-like track dynamics.
+When the general-purpose simulators fail, specialized simulators were developed to simulate the deformable track dynamics.
 Wallin~et~al.~\cite{Wallin2013} compared several formulations of the mechanical joints when applied to metal tracks.
 They conclude that each formulation has its advantages and disadvantages and has to be chosen with respect to the specific use-case.

-As discussed in the introduction, considerable effort is put into simulation of tracks using the Finite Elements Analysis~\cite{Arias,Ma2006}.
+As discussed in the introduction, considerable effort is devoted to simulation of tracks using the Finite Elements Analysis~\cite{Arias,Ma2006}.
 But the precision and computational demands are of higher orders than the methods we focus on.

 In agriculture and military research, the track-soil interaction is of high interest (mainly due to sinkage of the track plates).
 Most of these works seem to only consider planar motion of the vehicle~\cite{Ferretti1999,Janarthanan2012,Rubinstein2004} and mainly concentrate on computing correct sinkage-induced behavior.
 Yamakawa and Watanabe~\cite{Yamakawa2004} provide a fully three-dimensional simulation taking into account the track-soil interactions and wheel suspension.